-Anxiety disorders are common and treatable.
+Anxiety is common and treatable.
 Americans don’t have access to a trained behavioral health provider in more than half of the United States.
 Even in locations with many behavioral health options, providers vary in their skill and effectiveness; choosing a provider can be an expensive leap of faith.
 At Huddle.care, we’ve pivoted to video-based services to offer equal opportunity to care, regardless of location.
-We’ve also chosen to hire only trained and licensed psychologists in order to take the guesswork out of choosing a good strategy for overcoming your anxiety.
+We’ve also chosen to hire only trained and licensed psychotherapists in order to take the guesswork out of choosing a good strategy for overcoming your anxiety.

 Anxiety disorders are chronic, episodic disorders.
 Sufferers will likely need support at more than one time in their lifetime.
 It can be time-consuming and expensive to seek individual psychotherapy for every anxious episode or on an ongoing basis.
 Research indicates that group therapy is as effective as individual therapy for anxiety disorders.
-However, group therapy is often not the treatment of choice for psychologists due to the logistical burden of getting and keeping groups going.
-Huddle.care leverages technology to streamline group treatment so that highly skilled psychologists have the chance to help more people more effectively.
+However, groups are often not the treatment of choice for psychotherapists due to the logistical burden of getting and keeping groups going.
+Huddle.care leverages technology to streamline group therapy so that highly skilled psychotherapists have the chance to help more people more effectively.

 Here are examples of why some individuals stay in treatment longer than others:

-• CBT can be a completely new way of thinking about your thoughts, feelings, and sensations that requires practice and ongoing discussion.
+- Our education can be a completely new way of thinking about your thoughts, feelings, and sensations that requires practice and ongoing discussion.

 - Some life circumstances make it hard for clients to practice the new way of thinking and behaving outside of session.
 The change process is often slower for clients who have less time and opportunity to practice outside of session.

 The format of the group therapy portion of the program is semi-structured.
 The interventions used will be consistent with acceptance-based CBT principles, without being manualized, productized, or protocol-driven.

 In the first group, you should expect to share your anxiety story, explaining what type of anxiety you suffer from, how it has impacted your life, how long you’ve experienced it, and what you’re hoping for from the group.
-After all members share, the psychologist will structure the group based on the issues that members share in common.
+After members share, the psychotherapist will structure the group based on the issues that members share in common.
 On an ongoing basis, each member will start the group by sharing an anxiety experience (Example: “I noticed that my heart was racing as I tried to get on the bus and I decided to avoid it”) or question about anxiety (Example: “Can we talk more about perfectionism?”).
 The group leader will then facilitate the group based on the relevant topics for each member that week.

-Your Huddle.care group can be a standalone treatment.
+Your Huddle.care group can be standalone treatment.
 You can also use it for ongoing education and support for your anxiety disorder while you work on other issues with an individual therapist and/or psychiatrist.
-The combination of individual and group acceptance-based CBT can be a powerful way to address your anxiety disorder, offering you space to discuss the idiosyncratic aspects of your distress in individual therapy and the opportunity to practice and get support in group therapy.
+The combination of individual and group acceptance-based CBT can be a powerful way to address your anxiety, offering you space to discuss the idiosyncratic aspects of your distress in individual psychotherapy and the opportunity to practice and get support in group therapy sessions.

 We use HIPAA-compliant video conferencing and electronic health record software.
 It has multiple layer security with 100% end-to-end encryption.
 It only transmits encrypted data and never has access to your PHI.
 Your data is hosted in a Tier 1 secure hosting provider that specializes in helping healthcare organizations achieve and maintain HIPAA and HITRUST security requirements.